andreasjost/CI-MS4-Team-Tool/README.md

 - Company account creation and deletion
 - Offering 4 different plans
 - User account creation through an admin
+- An Agent/Manager sees the planning of the corresponding team as a starting page after Login
+- The 'Messages' navigation item is red if there's a pending notification
 - Creation of planning of work shifts/breaks/absence
 - Planning and conducting of coaching
 - Users who stopped working and had no shift planned for this months appear under "inactive" in User management